K. K. Shailaja: Awards and honours

-In June 2020, Shailaja was honoured by the United Nations for her efforts to tackle the coronavirus pandemic.
+In June 2020, Shailaja was honoured by the United Nations for her efforts to tackle the COVID-19 pandemic.
 She was among a few of the world leaders invited to speak on the occasion of the United Nations Public Service Day.
 K. K. Shailaja was awarded the Central European University (CEU) Open Society Prize for 2021, the honour was in recognition of her social commitment to public health services.